UberSoca Cruise: The CARICOM of the soca experience

 The five-day, four-night all-inclusive soca cruise to the private island of Labadee, Haiti included a rigorous itinerary, ranging from fetes and after parties (and after-after parties) to themed events and activities.
 Guests enjoyed live performances from top soca artists from around the region including Kes The Band, Bunji Garlin, Lil Rick, Lil Natty and Thunder, Motto, Pumpa and more.

-The 14-deck, 311.1m (1,020ft) Mariner of the Seas was exclusively chartered for USC passengers, something that had never been for the genre before.
+The 14-deck, 311.1m (1,020ft) Royal Caribbean Mariner of the Seas was exclusively chartered for USC passengers, something that had never been for a soca event before.
 The significance of having such a large Caribbean delegation on a major cruise line where soca music is the star of the show truly speaks to the power of the genre.
 That, coupled with the ultra-luxurious layout of the ship that served as home for five days really helped to create quite the unique experience.

 The near seamless experience kicked off with a pre-party in Miami the night before boarding.
 For the USC veterans, returning in 2018 was likened to returning to university after a long holiday: catching up with old friends, welcoming new ones and preparing for the semester (read: pump) ahead.